facadus/kelper/readme.md

 Each included packages has it's own configuration.
 For more information, look at next paragraph (Packages configuration parameter).

-If library has ***autoStart*** option, it will be added as dependency to requireJS and will be autoloaded.
+If library has ***autoStart*** option, it will be added as dependency to requireJS and will be loaded automatically.

 *Example of usage:*